josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/📸_street_photography_counter_surveillance.md

 Street photography has not always been about art or “the decisive moment.”
 Sometimes it became a weapon — a way of watching the watchers.

+The gaze of the secret policeman is as much literary as political.
+Tolkien’s *Eye of Sauron* prefigures Foucault’s panopticon — an all-seeing force disciplining by anticipation.
+John le Carré’s *Tinker, Tailor, Soldier, Spy* shows the opposite end of the spectrum: surveillance as boredom, schoolboy ritual, and institutional inertia.

-Across different contexts, the act of photographing secret police or covert agents carried risks, but also meanings: to expose, to preserve memory, to deter, or to signal danger.
+Across different contexts, photographing secret police or covert agents carried risks, but also meanings: to expose, to preserve memory, to deter, to signal danger.

 ---